fanfarra cinemÁtica

 The Ensemble

-Chuck Currie has enjoyed a long career as one of Canada's leading woodwind players.
+Clarinettist CHUCK CURRIE has enjoyed a long career as one of Canada's leading woodwind players.
 A native of Ontario, Chuck has been featured in international gatherings of clarinet & saxophone players and since the 1980's based primarily in Vancouver performing with most of BC’s major classical and wind ensembles as well as teaching in local schools.
 He regularly writes for professional journals and operates his own teaching studio in Victoria.

 Praise for 'Music for The General'